 Accepting that the relationship won’t return to its previous state is a crucial step.
 Embracing the reality of change opens doors to post-traumatic growth and deeper, meaningful conversations.

 Recovering from infidelity is a nonlinear process.
-It requires time, acknowledging the evolving nature of the relationship, and accepting that progress isn’t uniform.
+It requires time, maybe a long time, but you should see progress.
+Acknowledging the evolving nature of the relationship and accepting that progress isn’t uniform is progress.
 The journey may involve setbacks, but commitment and meaningful communication pave the way to healing and a stronger relationship.